Did you know that companies are claiming up to 33% of their research and development expenditure back as a tax credit?

 1. Discovery and Research

-Answering a few questions may seem good and efficient, but that won’t result in a large financial claim.
-Meaning, less money.
-Our goal is to get a maximum financial reward for our clients and to do that we will work with as many systems and records you have in place to identify all potential projects that may qualify for the R&D tax scheme.
+Answering a short questionnaire may seem efficient, but won’t result in a particularly valuable claim.
+Our goal is to gain the maximum financial reward for our clients and to do that we will work with as many team members, systems and records as you have in place to identify all potential projects that may qualify for the R&D tax scheme.

 2. Analyse and Develop